-Each of the warranty coverage periods runs from the date of purchase of the boat from an authorized Tiara Yachts dealer and applies only to warranted defects that first manifest themselves and are reported to Tiara within the applicable warranty period.
+Each of the warranty coverage periods runs from the date of initial delivery of the boat from an authorized Tiara Yachts dealer, and applies only to warranted defects that first manifest themselves and are reported to Tiara within the applicable warranty period.
 Tiara retains the right to determine to its reasonable satisfaction whether any claimed defect is covered by this warranty.

 Certain items are excluded from warranty coverage by Tiara, and this limited warranty coverage does not apply to:

 - Engines, transmissions, generators, air conditioning systems, swim platforms and lifts, seakeeping systems, electronics and batteries, and other components manufactured by other manufacturers.
 These products may come with separate warranties from their manufacturers; see the Owner Packet for warranty registration requirements and details on these products. - Dealer final assembly and pre-delivery commissioning, and dealer installed components.
-Scratching, chipping, discoloration or flaking of any powder coated or painted surface including - engines and hardtop components.
+Scratching, chipping, discoloration or flaking of any powder coated or painted surface including - engines and hardrop components.
 4. Gelcoat stress cracking, chalking, fading or discoloration.
-This includes bige gelcoat. - Gelcoat stress cracking, chalking fading or discoloration.
+This includes bilge gelcoat. - Gelcoat stress cracking, chalking fading or discoloration.
 This includes bilge gelcoat.
-Damage caused by accident, wear, storm damage, grounding, towing, commercial use of the - Damage caused by accuent, weat, some damage, grounding, towing, commercial use or me boat, or misuse or abuse, or deterioration resulting from normal use (including gaskets, seals, springs, wipers and sealants).
-Maintonnoor en abuse to an animaments to an commontal including labeled bitmon - Maintenance, adjustments or realignments to any components including latches, hinges, hatches, doors and drive train components. - 7.
+Damage caused by accident, wear, storm damage, grounding, towing, commercial use of the - Damage caused by accident, wear, storm damage, grounding, towing, commercial use of the boat, or misuse or abuse, or deterioration resulting from normal use (including gaskets, seals, springs, wipers and sealants). - Maintenance, adjustments or realignments to any components including latches, hinges, hatches, doors and drive train components. - 7.
 Mold, mildew, upholstery damage or deterioration and cleaning. - Damage or deterioration resulting from environmental conditions, including electrolysis, crevice or galvanic corrosion, any deterioration of underwater equipment, or any damage or deterioration resulting from any failure to undertake reasonable, routine maintenance.

 - Any repairs, adjustments, alterations or modifications made by anyone other than an employee of Tiara Yachts, or an authorized Tiara Yachts dealer with Tiara's prior, written authorization. - 10.
-Damage which has occurred as a result of the boat being operated as a demonstrator and/or displayed for sale. - Damage or deterioration of the hull or deck structure due to the attachment of hardware or other components. - 12.
-Weight, speed, fuel consumption or other performance characteristics. - 13.
-Damage or deterioration resulting from improper trailering, hauling, launching or storage. - 14.
+Damage which has occurred as a result of the boat being operated as a demonstrator and/or displayed for sale. - Damage or deterioration of the hull or deck structure due to the attachment of hardware or other components. - Weight, speed, fuel consumption or other performance characteristics.
+Damage or deterioration resulting from improper trailering, hauling, launching - Damage or deterioration resulting from improper trailering, hauling, launching or storage.
 Boats purchased or used for commercial or governmental purposes or uses.